AnnaZverev/Structured-Synthetic-Augmentation-as-Data-Regularization/README.md

 # Structured Synthetic Augmentation as Data Regularization for Spatio-Temporal Anomaly Classification (fMRI + Video)

-This repository contains the code used to reproduce the main experimental pipeline and the **cross-domain generalization stress-tests** for binary anomaly classification in spatio-temporal data.

-The core idea is **structured synthetic augmentation** as a form of *data-level regularization*: generating semantically plausible perturbations in a constrained region/structure (e.g., ROI mask in fMRI, or local geometry in feature space for video) to improve stability under class imbalance and distribution shifts.
+This repository provides the code accompanying a research study on **structured synthetic augmentation as a data-level regularization mechanism for spatio-temporal anomaly classification**.
+The work focuses on scenarios with severe class imbalance and limited availability of anomalous samples, where standard learning procedures are prone to overfitting and poor generalization.
+The proposed approach introduces semantically constrained synthetic perturbations (e.g., region-of-interest–aware transformations in fMRI or geometry-preserving perturbations in feature space) and analyzes their effect on model stability under distribution shifts.
+The repository is intended to support reproducibility of the experimental protocol, including cross-domain evaluation, ablation studies, and baseline comparisons, as reported in the accompanying paper.